hsahere9/Smart-OCR-for-your-PDFs/readme.md

 Image quality was altered or degraded.

-Outputs were too large or not valid PDFs.
+Outputs were too large or not valid image.

 None supported proper PDF/A for long-term storage.